tcnksm/deeeet.com/content/writing/gox-server.md

 Wrote Dockerfile (minimal)
 ```

+Miminal requirement we must follow is below,

+- Start `FROM heroku:cedar:14`
+- Changes localized to the `/app` directory

 While I was writing `Dockefile` for Heroku Slug, I got some tips.
 So I'll share them.

-### Minimal requirement

-You must follow below,

-- Start `FROM heroku:cedar:14`
-- Changes localized to the `/app` directory

 ### Debugging